< Back to the Polytechnique Montréal portal

 Large-scale desynchronization during interictal epileptic discharges recorded with intracranial EEG

-Elie Bou Assi, Younes Zerouali, Manon Robert, Frédéric Lesage, Philippe Pouliot et Dang K. Nguyen
+Elie Bou Assi, Younes Zerouali, Manon Robert, Frédéric Lesage, Philippe Pouliot and Dang K. Nguyen

 [img]